-- Brilliant for increasing the antioxidant capacity of the body: Protecting your body from free radicals and possibly beneficial towards signs of aging.
+- Brilliant for increasing the body’s antioxidant capacity: Protecting your body from free radicals and possibly beneficial towards signs of aging.

-- Curcumin may aid the reversal of the heart disease process: By improving the function of the lining of blood vessels as well as improving ‘endothelial function,’ which helps regulate blood pressure and clotting.
+- Curcumin may aid the reversal of the heart disease process.
+It improves the function of the lining of blood vessels and improves “endothelial function,” which helps regulate blood pressure and clotting.

 - Curcumin could help prevent and/or treat Cancer: By affecting the development and growth of cancerous cells.

 - It has also been seen to reduce symptoms of depression!

 Turmeric can also boost the immune system and reduce blood sugar levels.
 It has been shown to positively impact brain function, and can even reduce the risk of heart disease.